Mesothelioma Cough

 Mesothelioma and Its Complications

 Pulmonary cancers, including pleural mesothelioma and lung cancer, can cause coughing as a symptom.
-Often this is indirect, through the complications triggered by the cancer or the repercussions of asbestos fibers in the airways.
+Often, this is indirect, through the complications triggered by the tumors or the repercussions of asbestos fibers in the airways.

-The damage caused by asbestos over years can lead to irritation that triggers a cough.
-Inflammation and collection of fluid in the pleural tissue may also be the underlying cause of the cough.
+The damage caused by asbestos over the years can lead to irritation that triggers a cough.
+Inflammation and fluid collection in the pleural tissue may also be the underlying cause of the cough.
 It is also common with asbestos exposure and mesothelioma for the pleura to thicken.
 The pressure of the thickened tissue can cause a persistent cough.

 Other complications associated with mesothelioma that can cause coughing include:[3]